Naim Popal: Biography

 By 1975, Naim had reached superstardom in his native country and strove to expand his career to the next level.
 He consequently decided to leave Kabul for the thriving Iranian music scene.
 When Naim arrived in Tehran, he met up with close friend and fellow musician Khalil Ragheb.
 Together, they began playing music at small concerts and festivals in Tehran and Mashad.
 Naim became a superstar in Iran and was cherished alongside the many elite singers of that time such as Googoosh, Dariush, Ebi and many others.
 He recorded two tapes during this era with Khalil Ragheb; they took turns singing and composing tracks on both tapes.
 The duo also filmed several videos (which can be found on YouTube) for Rangarang Television, the mainstream Iranian music program, such as "Faghan Faghan", "Gunga Shawe Yaar", "Alisher-e-Khoda", and "Delakam".
 Memorable studio songs from this time period are "Shabgard", which speaks of a broken heart, and "Alisher-e-Khoda", which speaks of his love of spirituality.
-In "Shabgard" he showcases his true vocal ability by hitting notes that would be considered difficult by most singers and setting the standard by delivering those notes with ease.
+In "Shabgard" he showcased his true vocal ability by hitting notes that would be considered difficult by most singers and setting the standard by delivering those notes with ease.

 When the Iranian Revolution occurred, Naim moved to the United States, where he continued his career in the city of Los Angeles.
 During that time, he began working with composers/arrangers such as Hassan Shamaizadeh, Ustad Shawali Taranasaz, Manouchehr Cheshmazar, Andranik and Naweed Nahwi.
 The result of these collaborations you can hear on the tape Aashenha, which is widely considered to be one of the greatest Afghan/Persian albums of all time.
 The lush arrangements and superb vocals showcased an artist that would melt the heart of millions.
 After Aashenha was released, Naim travelled all across the US, singing for thousands of Afghan and Persian families who had migrated to the US due to political turmoil in their home countries.
 He was the only Afghan singer who was entertaining families during the 1980s, the vast majority of other singers were still in Afghanistan, singing under the Communist Regime.

 Throughout the '80s, he released several tapes for the Afghan community, including Shahkhaye Bishkasta in 1984, produced by Homayoon Jan, owner of Zazoo's restaurant in Oakland, CA. Other tapes released were Ashq-E-Asemon, Mataab and Sitayeshgar.